ARM-software/abi-aa/aaelf64/aaelf64.rst

 Program Property
 ----------------

-The information on Program Property has been moved to [SYSVABI64_].
+The information on Program Property has moved to [SYSVABI64_].

 Program Loading
 ---------------

-The information on program loading has been moved to [SYSVABI64_].
+The information on program loading has moved to [SYSVABI64_].

 Dynamic Linking
 ---------------

-The information on Dynamic Linking has been moved to [SYSVABI64_].
+The information on Dynamic Linking has moved to [SYSVABI64_].

 Dynamic Section
 ---------------

-The information on the Dynamic Section has been moved to [SYSVABI64_].
+The information on the Dynamic Section has moved to [SYSVABI64_].

 Custom PLTs
 ^^^^^^^^^^^^

-The information on custom PLTs has been moved to [SYSVABI64_].
+The information on custom PLTs has moved to [SYSVABI64_].

 .. raw:: pdf